BU-ISCIII/relecov-platform/docs/markdown_files/nextstrain_install.md

 # Nextstrain Installation

-Nextstrain application is created as a service in your server.
+The Nextstrain application is configured as a service on your server.

-There are 2 main steps:
+There are two main steps:

-- Install Nextstrain software
+1. Install the Nextstrain software
-- Create the service in your server
+2. Create the service on your server

-Nextstrain software requires that you have sudo privelages, because is going to be installed under /opt, and for creating the services must have root access.
+> **Note:** Installing Nextstrain requires `sudo` privileges, as it will be installed under `/opt`, and service creation also requires root access.

 ---

-The instruction provided for installation is assumed that Nextstrain is installed on the same server as relecov-platform is installed.
+The instructions below assume that Nextstrain will be installed on the **same server** as the `relecov-platform`.

-If you want to install Nextstrain in a different server, the same procedure is valid just only copy the service configuration that is in relecov-platform server to your server.
+If you plan to install Nextstrain on a **different server**, the same procedure applies.
+You just need to **copy the service configuration file** from the `relecov-platform` server to the new machine.

 ---

 ## Install Nextstrain

-Create the nextstrain folder to install the application and download the software from the Nextstrain page.
+First, create the installation directory and download the Nextstrain installer:
 ```
 sudo mkdir -p /opt/nextstrain
 cd /opt/nextstrain
 sudo curl -fsSL --proto '=https' https://nextstrain.org/cli/installer/linux > nexstrain_installer_$(date "+%Y%m%d").sh
 ```
-Set NEXSTRAIN_HOME env variable and run installer
+Set the NEXTSTRAIN_HOME environment variable and run the installer:
 ```
 export NEXTSTRAIN_HOME=/opt/nextstrain
 sudo bash nexstrain_installer_$(date "+%Y%m%d").sh
 ```

-Set conda as default run-time.This will install the nexstrain conda env with all deps using micromamba.
+Set Conda as the default runtime environment (this installs the Nextstrain Conda environment using micromamba):
 ```
 sudo /opt/nextstrain/cli-standalone/nextstrain setup --set-default conda
 ```

-Copy auspice dataset to datasets folder.
+Next, copy the Auspice dataset to the appropriate folder.

-This contains all the data that should be rendered by nextstrain app.
-Create them using the [nexstrain_relecov workflow](https://github.com/BU-ISCIII/nexstrain_relecov)
+This dataset includes the data that will be rendered in the Nextstrain app.
+You can generate it using the [nexstrain_relecov workflow](https://github.com/BU-ISCIII/nexstrain_relecov)
 ```
 mkdir -p /opt/nextstrain/dataset/sars-cov-2
 cp -r /path/to/auspice /opt/nextstrain/dataset/sars-cov-2